sjsu-library/unionist/_items/unionist--text-0119.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: Can a Leopard change his spots? —Yes, if he does not like one spot, he can go to<br>another.<br>
+transcription: 'Can a Leopard change his spots? —Yes, if he does not like one spot, he can go to another. '
 scholarlyNotes:
 commentary: Dad jokes in 1833
 relatedPeople: